New Rail Financing Framework (NRFF)

 The NRFF Version 3 for TEL entails the government collecting all fare revenue, while granting the operator a service fee to operate the train line.

-Rail Infrastructure (Viaducts, tunnels, tracks, etc.) | LTA owns and make decisions on building-up, replacing and upgrading while Rail Operator maintain the rail infrastructure | |
+Rail Infrastructure (Viaducts, tunnels, tracks, etc.) LTA owns and makes decisions on building up, replacing and upgrading while Rail Operator maintain the rail infrastructure

-Operating Assets (Trains, signalling system, etc.) | Rail Operators own, maintain and make decisions on building-up, replacement and upgrading | LTA owns and make decisions on building-up, replacement and upgrading, while Rail Operator remains responsible for maintenance |
+Operating Assets (Trains, signalling system, etc.) Rail Operators own, maintain and make decisions on building-up, replacement and upgrading LTA owns and makes decisions on building-up, replacement and upgrading, while Rail Operator remains responsible for maintenance

-Regulatory Risk | All regulatory risk borne by Rail Operators | If there are any regulatory changes introduced by LTA after 1 October 2016 that results in changes to costs or revenues, LTA may provide grants to Rail Operator (if Rail Operator’ costs increase or revenues decrease consequentially) or require Rail Operator to reimburse LTAÂ (if Rail Operator’ costs decrease or revenues increase) |
+Regulatory Risk All regulatory risks are borne by Rail Operators If there are any regulatory changes introduced by LTA after 1 October 2016 that result in changes to costs or revenues, LTA may provide grants to the Rail Operator (if the Rail Operator’ costs increase or revenues decrease consequentially) or require the Rail Operator to reimburse LTA (if Rail Operator’ costs decrease or revenues increase)

-Fares | Regulated by Public Transport Council |
+Fares Regulated by the Public Transport Council

 Under the framework, new rail operating licenses would be valid for only about 15 years, and the LTA would also take over ownership of new rail lines’ operating assets, such as trains, and lease them to the operators.
 The shorter licensing periods would boost competition in the rail industry, compel incumbents to improve their efficiency and service, and allow LTA to change the licences’ conditions more quickly to adapt to developments in the sector.